sytabaresa/kingly/README.md

 All documentation can be accessed in the [dedicated web site](https://brucou.github.io/documentation/).

 # Examples
+You can review the following examples which have been implemented with the same state machine, across different UI frameworks, with links to the corresponding codesandboxes.

 ## Trivial counter application
 | State Machine | Demo |UI library
 |---|---|---|